Omaimahkasim/Omaimahkasim/README.md

-- 👋 Hi, I’m @Omaimahkasim
+- 👋 Hi, my name's @Omaimahkasim
-- 👀 I’m interested in learning and exploring things
+- I’m interested in learning and exploring things
-- 🌱 I’m currently learning Coding
+- I’m currently learning Coding
-- 💞️ I’m open to collaborate in any projekt
+- I’m open to collaborate in any projekt
-- 📫 How to reach me omaimahkasim@gmail.com

 <!---
 Omaimahkasim/Omaimahkasim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.